mikip65/TsFile_doc/Get-Started_0.4.0.md

 	**Basic filter operation:**

-	 * Lt: Less than
-	 * Gt: Greater than
-	 * Eq: Equals
-	 * NotEq: Not equals
 	 * Not: Flip a filter
 	 * And(left, right): Conjunction of two filters
 	 * Or(left, right): Disjunction of two filters